cf73/fidelis3/content/collections/products/int-25.md

 manufacturer: f33484db-072d-4ee3-8830-885841bd0144
 product_hero_image: int25.jpg
 available_for_demo: true
-quote: 'It made my hi-fi less hi-fi and the musicians more there — with a lower level of editorializing than I''ve gotten from any previous amp-preamp combination I''ve reviewed.
-My new solid-state reference.'
+quote: "It made my hi-fi less hi-fi and the musicians more there — with a lower level of editorializing than I've gotten from any previous amp-preamp combination I've reviewed.
+My new solid-state reference."
 quote_attribution: 'Herb Reichert, Stereophile'
 description:
   -